kylebarron/stata_kernel/README.md

 ## Configuration

 The configuration file is named `.stata_kernel.conf` and is located in your home directory.
-You need to set the path to your Stata executable before running the kernel.
+On Windows, this attempts to find the path to your Stata executable.
+Otherwise, you need to set the path to your Stata executable before running the kernel.

 - `stata_path`: The path to your Stata executable.